2 Choose a Process

 Fundable ScoreAfter the Advisory Council meeting, if an application results in an award, the applicant will be working closely with the Program Officer of the funding IC on scientific and programmatic matters and a Grants Management Officer on budgetary or administrative issues.
 The Grants Management Specialist will contact the applicant to collect information needed to prepare the award.
 Most information and all official documents must be received from the institution’s administrative officer (AO) or with the AO’s countersignature.

-- If during the peer review process the SRG has concerns or finds the human subjects information incomplete the application will be rated as “Unacceptable” for human subjects and be given a Code 44.
+- During the peer review process, if the SRG has concerns or finds the human subjects information incomplete the application will be rated as “Unacceptable” for human subjects and be given a HS Code 48.

 3 Institution Institutional Responsibilities